Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

-Obviously, those differences are expected to impact the loads exerted on the barge, mainly through the difference of run-up on the front and rear faces, impacting for example the elevation at which the pressure is set to the atmospheric pressure (dynamic boundary condition at the free surface).
+Obviously, the observed discrepancies in terms of run-up are expected to impact the loads exerted on the barge, mainly through the difference of run-up on the front and rear faces, impacting for example the elevation at which the pressure is set to the atmospheric pressure (dynamic boundary condition at the free surface).

-Figure~(\ref{fig:compareFreeSurface30}) shows at different time instants the free surface elevation in front of the body obtained from the HPC computation superimposed on snapshots from the experiments.
+\Cref{fig:compareFreeSurface30} shows at different time instants the free surface elevation in front of the body obtained from the HPC computation superimposed on snapshots from the experiments.
 On these pictures, we clearly denote aspects which cannot be taken into account in the potential model: during the rise of the water level, air entrainment and wave breaking take place, leading to important complex turbulent effects.
-At this stage, it is expected that the viscous effect play an important role.
+At this stage, it is expected that the viscous effects play an important role.
 Although those dissipative effects are neglected in the HPC model, a relative fair agreement can be seen on the figure.
 The run-up is approximately correctly captured, as well as the reflected wave emerging during the elevation of the run-up.
 Moreover, the numerically computed reflected wave seems to be slightly faster than the experimental one.
 The difference can again be attributed to viscous effects, delaying the apparition of the reflected wave.